SimonK3lly/SimonK3lly.github.io/README.md

 # SimonK3lly.github.io

 This is my personal e-portfolio.
-Feel free to look and contact me through the email function or at simonkelly3@gmail.com.
+Feel free to look and contact me through by email at simonkelly3@gmail.com.